 2. Always Use Smallest Cup Settings

 Use the smallest cup size on your Keurig machine to ensure your drink is strong and flavorful.
-I never brew any cup size larger than 6 oz when making Iced Coffee with Keurig.
+I always use a 4 oz or 6 oz brew size when making Iced Coffee with Keurig.

 3. Use Hyper Chiller